16 Gorgeous Historic Wedding Venues Around Philadelphia

 Manayunk

 There is a certain poetic beauty in starting the new chapter of your life in an old train station.
 Platform Thirty, a renovated Manayunk train station with a sort of vintage yet modern-chic vibe, offers you the chance to do just that.
-Its 1930s exterior is still intact, as is the outdoor train platform, except now the station is outfitted with a big dance floor and a statement bar.
-The cost for peak Saturday evenings is $150 per person.
+Its 1930s exterior is still intact, as is the outdoor train platform, except now the station is outfitted with with a big dance floor, a statement bar, and an outdoor cocktail area.
 4401 Cresson Street.

 Stotesbury Mansion